Innovation-Web-3-0-Blockchain/Hacking-Smart-Contracts/Hacking-Project-Documentations/CONTRACTS.md

 4. **Lack of Access Control**: There is no access control mechanism to restrict certain functions to authorized users only.
 Anyone can deposit, withdraw, or claim rewards, which could lead to misuse.

 5. **Flash Loan Vulnerability**: The `flashLoan` function allows borrowing Ether without any collateral or checks.
 If a malicious contract repeatedly calls this function and doesn't repay the loan, it can drain the pool's funds.

 ---

-### LenderPoolOne Contract

-The `LenderPoolOne.sol` contract employs the same code framework as the `LenderPool.sol` contract, with the sole distinction being the use of different artifacts to define certain variables.
-This ensures that there is no interference during various attack testing scenarios.

----